By Sabrina Mahisha Mahboob

 vi) if he neglects his duty.

-The procedure of Dismissal and Compensation is discussing below:
+The procedure for Dismissal and Compensation is discussed below:

-(a) Procedure of Dismissal: If the person is dismissed for the conviction of criminal law, he will simply be removed from his office.
+(a) Procedure of Dismissal: If the person is dismissed for the conviction of criminal law, he will be removed from his office.
 On the other hand, if the worker is dismissed for his misconduct, he will be punished under section- 24 of the said Act.
-Hereby, in the procedure of punishment, the above-mentioned section demands the enforcement of the core principles of natural justice for the accused worker.
+At this moment, in the punishment procedure, the section mentioned above demands the enforcement of the core principles of natural justice for the accused worker.

-(b) Procedure of Compensation: If the worker is dismissed on the ground of conviction of crime and he has continuously been serving the employer for a minimum of 1 year, the worker will be entitled to get compensation, which amounts to fourteen days wages or gratuity for every completed year of his service.
-The given amount will be the higher one among the above-mentioned wages and gratuity.
-On the other hand, the worker who is dismissed on the ground of misconduct shall not be entitled to any such compensation.
+(b) Procedure of Compensation: If the worker is dismissed on the ground of conviction of crime and he has continuously been serving the employer for a minimum of 1 year, the worker will be entitled to get compensation, which amounts to fourteen days’ wages or gratuity for every completed year of his service.
+The given amount will be the highest among the wages mentioned above and gratuity.
+On the other hand, the worker who is dismissed on the grounds of misconduct shall not be entitled to any such compensation.

-Apart from the given list of the said section, some activities are considered as Misconduct by the honorable Court, as like in “Eastern Electronic and Trading Co. vs Baldeb Lal,” 1975 4 SCC 684, the Honorable Court included “Misbehavior with the Customer” as a part of Misconduct.
-On the other hand, when Employee commits theft of property not belonging to the Employer but to the contractor of him, the Honorable Court does not consider it as misconduct on the part of the Employee under the above-mentioned section [1979 BSCR (AD) 197].
-So, which acts will be considered as Misconduct, depend on the facts and circumstances.
+Apart from the given list of the said section, some activities are considered as Misconduct by the Honorable Court, iinastern Electronic and Trading Co. vs Baldeb Lal,” 1975 4 SCC 684, the Honorable Court included “Misbehavior with the Customer” as a part of Misconduct.
+On the other hand, when the Employee commits theft of property not belonging to the Employer but to the contractor, the Honorable Court does not consider it as misconduct on the part of the Employee under the above-mentioned section [1979 BSCR (AD) 197].
+So, which acts will be considered Misconduct depends on the facts and circumstances.
 Hence, it is difficult to make a concrete list of acts regarding Misconduct.
-Moreover, it is decided by the case Bank of Credit and Commerce Ltd vs Tajul Islam Chowdhury and others [1993 45 DLR (Ad) 61] that any misconduct that has been condoned by the Master and then permits him to continue his service, the condoned worker cannot subsequently be dismissed on account of the said Misconduct.
+Moreover, it is decided by the case Bank of Credit and Commerce Ltd vs. Tajul Islam Chowdhury and others [1993 45 DLR (Ad) 61] that any misconduct that has been condoned by the Master and then permits him to continue his service the condoned worker cannot subsequently be dismissed on account of the said Misconduct.

 Procedure after Termination

-After terminating a worker, the concerned authority has to perform some duties under Labor Act, 2006, these are:
+After terminating a worker, the concerned authority has to perform some duties under the Labor Act, 2006; these are:

-Final payment of dues of Worker: The terminated worker whose employment is ceased due to retirement, discharge, retrenchment, dismissal, termination, or any other reasons, is entitled to get all due amounts from the Appointing Authority, under section 30 of the said Act.
+Final payment of dues of Worker: The terminated worker whose employment has ceased due to retirement, discharge, reduction, dismissal, termination, or any other reason is entitled to get all due amounts from the Appointing Authority under section 30 of the said Act.
 Hereby, the said authority is bound to pay such amounts within a maximum period of 30 (thirty) working days from the day of termination of the employment.

 Certification of service: As per section 31 of the Labor Act 2006, an Employer shall provide a Certificate to the terminated worker (who is not the termination of service. casual or substitute worker) at the time of retrenchment, discharge, dismissal, removal, retirement or termination of service.
-The certificate shall be issued to the Worker for acknowledging the service of the worker.
+The certificate shall be issued to the Worker to acknowledge the worker’s service.

-In this regard, Section 33 of the said Act has empowered a terminated worker to the complaint in respect of the termination.
+In this regard, Section 33 of the said Act has empowered a terminated worker to file a complaint in respect of the termination.
 Hence, he can send a written complaint to his Employer by registered post within 30 days of being notified of such cessation.
-Within 30 days of receiving such Complaint, the Employer shall proceed with an inquiry on the complaint, Thereafter, the employer shall allow the worker to state his side.
-If the employer fails to give any decision or if the worker is dissatisfied with the decision, he can submit a written complaint to the Labor Court within 30 days of such decision of the Employer.
-Moreover, the aggrieved party of the said decision can appeal to the Labour Appellate Tribunal against the order of the Labor Court.
+Within 30 days of receiving such Complaint, the Employer shall proceed with an inquiry on the complaint, after that, the employer shall allow the worker to state his side.
+If the employer fails to make any decision or if the worker is dissatisfied with the decision, he can submit a written complaint to the Labor Court within 30 days of the employer’s decision.
+Moreover, the aggrieved party to the decision can appeal to the Labour Appellate Tribunal against the order of the Labor Court.

 Leave a Reply